 Common side effects

 Nitrofurantoin may cause your pee to turn dark yellow or a brownish colour.
-This is normal and not a reason to stop taking the medicine.
-Your pee will return to normal once you stop taking nitrofurantoin.
+This is normal and is not a reason to stop taking the medicine.
+Your pee will return to its usual colour once you stop taking nitrofurantoin.

 Serious side effects